kirenz/ds-python/_sources/docs/data.md

 # Data

+## Data ingestion

-There are various options how to manage your data but we won't go into the details of data engineering in this tutorial.
+There are various options how to store and ingest your data but we won't go into the details of data engineering in this tutorial.
 However, if you want to learn more about topics like:

 - the basics of big data (Hadoop ecosystem and Spark),
 - relational and NoSQL databases,